sapcc/juno/libs/utils/README.md

    1. Import the `fetchProxy` and `fetchProxyInitDB` from the utils library.
    2. Import the mocked JSON created in the step above.
    3. Initialize the mocked database by setting the imported JSON data once.
-Optionally you can add the JSON directly as a parameter.
+Ensure the mock db is initialized just once to not reset the content.
    4. Add the `mock` option to the fetch function to determine whether the API should be mocked or not.

    ```js